-Often times, an outside agent is necessary to fund or to be a catalyst for change, but in order for that change to be sustainable, it needs to highlight the efforts of the community, listen to their self-assessed needs, and partner with the members of the community to achieve those ends.
+Often, an outside agent is necessary to fund or to be a catalyst for social justice change, but in order for that change to be sustainable, it needs to highlight the efforts of the community, listen to their self-assessed needs, and partner with the members of the community to achieve those ends.

 “We have to be aware of what God is doing, because what God does is sustainable.”